Tallulah, Louisiana: Detention and correction facilities

-In November 1994 the state opened the privately operated Tallulah Correctional Center for Youth on the western edge of the city.
+In November 1994, the state opened the privately operated Tallulah Correctional Center for Youth on the western edge of the city.
 Residents hoped it would provide jobs for local people and aid the local economy, but there were soon problems associated with management of the facility, and the jobs there were low paying.
 In addition to problems within the facility, the prison seemed to have an adverse effect on the city.
-In 1999 the state took over operating the facility, renaming it as the Swanson Correctional Center for Youth/Madison Parish Unit but there continued to be problems with the treatment of youth.
+In 1999, the state took over operating the facility, renaming it the Swanson Correctional Center for Youth/Madison Parish Unit, but there continued to be problems with the treatment of youth.

 A coalition of townspeople began to work on ideas for different uses for the land.
-The state decided to close this facility, and the coalition proposed an educational center instead.
+The state decided to close the facility, and the coalition proposed an educational center instead.
 They gained legislative approval in one year, so when the juvenile prison was closed in 2004, there were plans developed for an educational center on the site.
 A bill for the Northeast Delta Learning Center was signed by Governor Kathleen Blanco in July 2004.
 Issues remaining were getting funding for it and offsetting a proposal to use the facility as an adult prison.
 Despite the desire of the townspeople, the facility was converted to house adult prisoners.
 It is known as the Madison Parish Louisiana Transitional Center for Women (LCTW), houses 535 inmates, and is operated by LaSalle Corrections, a private company.

 Other related facilities in Tallulah, as it is the parish seat, are the Madison Parish Detention Center, with 264 inmates, and the Madison Parish Correctional Center, with 334 inmates.
 These are also operated by LaSalle Corrections.

 Geography

+Tallulah is in east-central Madison Parish in northeastern Louisiana.
+It is in the valley of the Mississippi River, 7 mi southwest of the river itself.
+It is bordered to the south by the village of Richmond.

+U.S. Routes 65 and U.S. Route 80 cross in the center of Tallulah.
+US 65 leads north 28 mi to Lake Providence and south 26 mi to Newellton, while US 80 leads west 19 mi to Delhi and east 22 mi to Vicksburg, Mississippi.
+Interstate 20 crosses the southernmost part of Tallulah, with access from Exit 171 (US 65).
+I-20 leads east to Vicksburg and west 56 mi to Monroe.

-According to the United States Census Bureau, the city has a total area of 2.78 sqmi, all land.
+According to the United States Census Bureau, Tallulah has a total area of 2.78 sqmi, all of it recorded as land.
+Brushy Bayou passes through the center of town.